RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 ```

 #### Gathering (supposedly) homologous regions from all samples
-After HybPiper has run, you can make a file for each target region provided in the reference file, using Matt Jhonson's retrieve_sequences.py script from the HybPiper directory.
+After HybPiper has run, you can make a file for each target region provided in the reference file, using Matt Johnson's retrieve_sequences.py script from the HybPiper directory.
 Each file will contain supposedly homologous regions from all samples.

 ```